svefre/multiple-ssh-keys/README.md

 > Tested with WSL2 Ubuntu 20.04 on Windows 10 Professional

-Since unfortunately providers such as GitHub, GitLab etc. don't allow to have the same SSH key for multiple accounts, therefore we have to use mutitple SSH keys.
+Since GitHub, GitLab etc. don't allow the usage of the same SSH key for multiple accounts, we have to use mutitple SSH keys.

 ## Create SSH keys